Almaden Minerals (NYSEAMERICAN:AAU) Receives New Coverage from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a report published on Friday.
+StockNews.com started coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research note released on Friday.
 The brokerage issued a sell rating on the basic materials company’s stock.

 An institutional investor recently raised its position in Almaden Minerals stock.
 Mirae Asset Global Investments Co.
-Ltd. raised its stake in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% in the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The fund owned 2,644,080 shares of the basic materials company’s stock after buying an additional 152,310 shares during the period.
+Ltd. grew its stake in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% during the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 2,644,080 shares of the basic materials company’s stock after buying an additional 152,310 shares during the period.
 Mirae Asset Global Investments Co.
-Ltd. owned about 1.93% of Almaden Minerals worth $948,000 as of its most recent SEC filing.
+Ltd. owned 1.93% of Almaden Minerals worth $948,000 at the end of the most recent reporting period.
 3.54% of the stock is owned by institutional investors.

 Almaden Minerals Ltd., an exploration stage company, engages in the acquisition, exploration, evaluation, and development of mineral properties.
 It primarily owns a 100% interest in the Ixtaca gold-silver project located in Puebla State, Mexico.
 The company was incorporated in 1980 and is headquartered in Vancouver, Canada.